ismailbutthaleem/active-directory-security-lab/Documentation/README_Student.md

 Single domain security boundary

-The solution follows a modular design.
-Although the baseline is single-domain, the structure allows for extension to a multi-domain forest (for example, adding derby.bolton.corp as a child domain).
+This is intentionally a single-domain baseline.
+The OU and group design is modular so it can be extended later to a multi-domain forest if needed (for example, adding derby.bolton.corp as a child domain), without rewriting the whole governance model.

 Boundary Justification